rimdus/Ulixes/README.md

 # Ulixes

-The Lightweight Dependency Injection package in the Angular and NestJs style for Node.Js funded on the inversion of control principle (IoC).
+The Lightweight Dependency Injection package in the Angular and NestJs style for Node.Js based on the inversion of control (IoC).

 ## Installation